pitosalas/cleancont/output/2018-09-22-some-great-links-for-09232018.md

 ---
 title: "Some great links for  09/23/2018"
-subtitle: "[FREE Tutorials on React.js, Ruby on Rails, JavaScript](https://learnetto.com/?utm_source=Learnetto&..."
+subtitle: "FREE Tutorials on React.js, Ruby on Rails, JavaScript"
 category: "301"
 tags: []
 date: "2018-09-22"